 - fine lines and wrinkles

 - uneven or dull skin tone

 - oily skin

 What many people don’t know is that it can also be used to treat acne and acne-scarred skin.
-It works at both the surface and middle layers of the skin to unclog pores, smooth scars, and improve tone and texture.
+It works on both the surface and middle layers of the skin to unclog pores, smooth scars, and improve tone and texture.

-If you’re considering trying retinol for the first time, be aware that it can cause side effects including irritation.
+If you’re considering trying retinol for the first time, be aware that it can cause side effects, including irritation.
 Most of the time, these side effects go away after a few weeks of use.